anopheles-genomic-surveillance/selection-atlas/workflow/site/docs/glossary.md

 gene
-genes
   A gene is a sequence of nucleotides in DNA that is transcribed to produce a functional RNA.
 Most genes are protein-coding, meaning that the RNA is then translated into an amino acid sequence to synthesize a protein.

 genome
-genomes
-genome region
-genome regions
 reference genome
   A genome is all the genetic information of an organism.
 In the case of *Anopheles* mosquitoes, the nuclear genome comprises DNA sequences organised into three chromosomes, named Chromosome 2 (a.k.a.
 2RL), Chromosome 3 (a.k.a.
 3RL) and Chromosome X. A reference genome is a specific set of nucleotide sequences representing a particular species.
 All analyses reported in the selection atlas are based on the AgamP4 reference genome, also known as "PEST".
 Note that in the AgamP4 reference genome, Chromosome 2 is divided into two arms named 2R and 2L, and similarly Chromosome 3 is divided into arms 3R and 3L.
 To simplify analyses, we have concatenated these arms together to create sequences representing entire chromosomes (2RL and 3RL).

+genome region
-A genome region is a section of a chromosome with a defined start and end position relative to the reference genome coordinate system.
+  A section of a chromosome with a defined start and end position relative to the {term}`reference genome` coordinate system.

 genome-wide selection scan
-genome-wide selection scans
 GWSS
-  A genome-wide selection scan is a statistical analysis of genetic variation data derived from a given cohort of mosquitoes, which aims to detect patterns indicating that a specific genome region has experienced recent positive selection within the population from which that cohort was sampled.
+  A statistical analysis of genetic variation data derived from a given cohort of mosquitoes, which aims to detect patterns indicating that a specific genome region has experienced recent positive selection within the population from which that cohort was sampled.
 There are several different statistical methods available to perform genome-wide selection scans, such as {term}`H12`, {term}`G123` and {term}`IHS`.

 H12